 The Horsetail Falls hike is an excellent adventure into the Colombia River Gorge.
-This hike includes three unique waterfalls and amazing views into the Oneanta Gorge.
+This hike includes three unique waterfalls and amazing views into the Oneonta Gorge.
 To start this hike, park at the Horsetail Falls parking lot off the Historic Columbia River Hwy.
 Take the trailhead (#438) to the left, that leads up above Horsetail Falls and into the gorge.
 Our favorite site was Ponytail Falls where the trail goes behind the waterfall.

 From Triple Falls, turn around and head back, past the bridge, and to the #424 trail.
 This trail leads you back to the historic highway.
-There also is another chance to see the Oneanta Gorge from the road before you reach the parking area.
+There also is another chance to see the Oneonta Gorge from the road before you reach the parking area.

 Check out these top posts from the United States

 Like This Post?
 Pin It!